Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 Let's check this out.

-You grab a cake pan and you just lay in your, you can buy store-bought uh guacamole if you had it, or homemade, and you just smooth it out, give it a nice even playing field.
+All right, so here's the first thing: you grab a cake pan and you just lay in your, you can buy store-bought guacamole if you had it, or homemade, and you just smooth it out, give it a nice, even playing feel.

-A grassy field.
+It's called a grassy field.

-Oh, this is the coolest part.
+And oh, this is the coolest part.

-Okay, there's a line there.
+Okay, there's a lime there.

-You stuck two or three pretzels that you glue together a little cream cheese to make those field goals, and now you grab your piping bag of sour cream and build up those lines on the game.
+And now you grab your piping bag of sour cream and build up those lines on the game.

-Oh, that's the same.
+Oh, that's good.

-Okay, there's a 50-yard line right there, going all the way down.
+Okay, there's a 50-yard line right there going all the way down.

 Take your time.